-3/ Incentives to participate
+2/ Incentives to participate

-Even when partnering organizations share goals in providing the best possible care for specific populations, existing or new incentives may have differential impact.
-Thus the particular incentives to participate in a new model of integrated care need to be made explicit.
+Although it may be assumed that all organizations have an interest in providing the best possible care for populations, the particular incentives to participate in a new model of integrated care will need to be made explicit.
 These incentives help to keep stakeholders committed to the collaborative governance process.